rmassidda/pds19-spo/report.md

       global_min = p.local_min
 ```

-The algorithm execution consists of a number of iterations determined by a certain termination condition, for the sake of simplicity this number consists in a integer provided by the user.
+The algorithm execution consists of several iterations determined by a certain termination condition, for the sake of simplicity this number consists of an integer provided by the user.
-Because of the constant and minimum contribution to the performance, the parallelization of the work needed to compute the initial state of the system has not been addressed in this report nor in the implementation.
+Because of the constant and minimum contribution to the performance, the parallelization of the work needed to compute the initial state of the system has not been addressed in the implementation and this report.

 ## General considerations

-Each iteration computes a candidate to be the global minimum of a certain real function; the computation depends on the result of the previous states, so a **barrier** between subsequent iterations must exist to insure soundness.
+Each iteration computes a candidate to be the global minimum of a certain real function; the computation depends on the result of the previous states, so a **barrier** between subsequent iterations must exist to ensure soundness.

-The computation of the movement and the value of the function in a certain point is *embarrassing parallel* because of the independence of the particles, if the model included the possible impacts this wouldn't be true anymore.
+The computation of the movement and the value of the function in a certain point is *embarrassing parallel* because of the independence of the particles.

 The vector nature of the problem, given by the position and the speed of an object in a multidimensional space, is prone to the use of **vectorization** to parallelize the computation in independent dimensions.